vanNijnatten/vanNijnatten.dev/_pages/about.md

 ---
 permalink: /
-title: "Ph.D. candidate in medical science, using bioinformatics to better understand COPD."
+title: "Ph.D. in medical science, now working as a data scientist."
 excerpt: "About me"
 author_profile: true
 redirect_from: